haily1711SJSU/favorite_news/README.md

 http://Favoritenews-env-2.eba-qr2nzupn.us-west-2.elasticbeanstalk.com

 ## IMPORTANT
-> This project fetches data from the New York Times Developer API and users can only fetch 10 api urls in one minute.
-But no worries!
-When no news articles are displayed, please wait 30 seconds and refresh the page.
+> This project fetches data from the New York Times Developer API but users can only fetch 10 api urls in one minute.
+When the article limit is reached, please wait 30 seconds and refresh the page.

 ## Description:
 >This is a project that uses the New York Times Developer API to display and search daily news.
 Html(EJS)/CSS/Javascript are used on the frontend for users.
 Express and Node JS are used on the backend to fetch the api and create the server and routes.